Sandis Ozoliņš

-Sandis Ozoliņš (born August 3, 1972), commonly spelled Sandis Ozolinsh /ˈsɑːndᵻs ˈoʊzoʊlɪntʃ/ in North America, is a Latvian former professional ice hockey player and coach.
-During his career in North America, Ozoliņš was a seven-time NHL All-Star, Stanley Cup champion (as a member of the 1995–96 Colorado Avalanche), and Norris Trophy finalist.
-He is also the all-time leader for goals, assists, points and games played by a Latvian in the NHL and holds several Colorado Avalanche and San Jose Sharks franchise records.
-Ozoliņš also was the highest paid sportsman in Latvian history, before NBA basketball player Andris Biedriņš succeeded him in 2008.
-He became the head coach of Dinamo in 2017.
+Sandis Ozoliņš (born 3 August 1972), commonly spelled Sandis Ozolinsh /ˈsɑːndᵻs ˈoʊzoʊlɪntʃ/ in North America, is a Latvian former professional ice hockey player and coach.
+During his career in North America, Ozoliņš was a seven-time NHL All-Star, Stanley Cup champion (as a member of the 1995–96 Colorado Avalanche), and James Norris Memorial Trophy finalist.
+He is also the all-time leader for goals, assists, points, and games played by a Latvian in the NHL and holds several Colorado Avalanche and San Jose Sharks franchise records.
+Ozoliņš was also the highest-paid sportsman in Latvian history, before NBA basketball player Andris Biedriņš succeeded him in 2008.
+He briefly became the head coach of Dinamo Riga in 2017.

-Ozoliņš was drafted in the 1991 NHL Entry Draft by the San Jose Sharks as the 8th pick of the 2nd round, 30th overall.
+Ozoliņš was drafted in the 1991 NHL entry draft by the San Jose Sharks as the 8th pick of the second round, 30th overall.
 He played for the Sharks, Colorado Avalanche, Carolina Hurricanes, Florida Panthers, Mighty Ducks of Anaheim and New York Rangers.
-He is often considered a prototype "offensive defenseman," becoming heavily involved in his team's offense and scoring opportunities.
+He is often considered a prototype "offensive defenceman," becoming heavily involved in his team's offense and scoring opportunities.

-In 2014 Ozoliņš was awarded Order of the Three Stars for his long-standing contributions to Latvian ice hockey and sports.
+In 2014, Ozoliņš was awarded Order of the Three Stars for his long-standing contributions to Latvian ice hockey and sports.

 Playing career

 Early playing career

-Ozoliņš was drafted 30th overall by the San Jose Sharks in the 1991 NHL Entry Draft and had played for the Kansas City Blades, a minor league team in the International Hockey League.
+Ozoliņš was drafted 30th overall by the San Jose Sharks in the 1991 NHL entry draft and had played for the Kansas City Blades, a minor league team in the International Hockey League.
 He and Latvian teammate Artūrs Irbe won a Turner Cup with the Blades in 1992.

 National Hockey League

 San Jose Sharks

 Ozoliņš joined the Sharks in 1992–93, scoring 23 points in 37 games.
-He missed the majority of his rookie season recovering from a knee injury suffered in a game against Philadelphia on December 30, 1992.
-After recovering from his injury, Ozoliņš ended the 1993–94 season with an 81-game, 26-goal/64-point sophomore effort, leading the league in goals by a defenceman.
-Ozoliņš helped the Sharks to move beyond the first round of the playoffs for the first time in franchise history, losing in the conference semifinals.
+He missed the majority of his rookie season recovering from a knee injury suffered in a game against the Philadelphia Flyers on December 30, 1992.
+After recovering from his injury, Ozoliņš ended the 1993–94 season with an 81-game, 26-goal and 64-point sophomore effort, leading the league in goals by a defenceman.
+Ozoliņš helped the Sharks to move beyond the first round of the playoffs for the first time in franchise history, losing in the 1994 conference semifinals.